closerdao/tdf-game-guide/05_token-economy/token_renewal.md

 # 🔄 TOKEN RENEWAL

-**ANNUAL CYCLES** In the TDF Game, $TDF tokens follow a unique annual cycle that keeps the economy dynamic and sustainable.
+**ANNUAL CYCLES** In the TDF community, $TDF tokens follow a unique annual cycle that keeps the economy dynamic and sustainable.

 > *"Like the seasons, our tokens renew—ensuring resources flow where they're needed most."*